A Bag of PrettyLitter

 • Has bloody urine

 Since treating bladder stones in cats typically involves a special diet to dissolve the stone (which can be a long process) or a procedure to break up or remove the stone, it’s better to detect the issue early and prevent further buildup.
-Once again, the right kind of litter can help you notice these minerals in your cat’s pee as soon as they’re present.
+Once again, the right type of litter can help you notice these minerals in your cat’s pee as soon as they’re present.

 Cat Litter That Prioritizes Their